Maintain a

 Goal

-Maintain the city’s general fund reserves above 20 percent of its operating budget.
+Maintain the city’s general fund reserves above 20 percent of its operating budget while continuing to maintain the AAA credit rating.

 Why It Matters

-Atlanta must continue to strengthen its balance sheet, improve its expenditure-to-reserve ratio and maintain a well-funded pension plan.
+Atlanta must continue to maintain it's strong balance sheet, improve its expenditure-to-reserve ratio and maintain a well-funded pension plan.
 It must be prepared to respond to the next economic downturn and unforeseen circumstances, without draining its cash reserves.
-A robust rainy day fund also allows Atlanta to maintain and improve its AA+ credit status to remain competitive with peer cities such as Austin, Charlotte, Denver and Seattle.
+A robust rainy day fund also allows Atlanta to maintain it's AAA credit status to remain competitive with peer cities such as Austin, Charlotte, Denver and Seattle.
 A top-tier rating expands Atlanta’s capacity to access credit markets for bond financing and municipal improvement projects that expand growth and opportunity for all citizens.

 What It will Take